timmyg/mail-it-in/README.md

 First, ensure you have [meteor](https://www.meteor.com/install) installed, then clone this repository

 #### Install Dependencies

 ```
 npm i
 ```

 #### Start App

 ```
 npm start
 ```

 #### Initialize Analytics

 If you want to use Segment for analytics and tracking, do the following:

-* Go to [Segment](segment.com), create an account, and copy your *Write Key*
+* Go to [Segment](segment.com), create an account, and copy your _Write Key_
-* Create a settings.json in the root of this project like so:
+* Create a settings-dev.json in the root of this project like so:

 ```
 {
   "public": {